ravibeta/JavaSamples/StreamDuplicity/README.md

 ## Contributing

-If you are ready to jump in and test, add code, or help with documentation, follow the instructions on our [Start contributing] documentation for guidance on how to setup Velero for development.
+If you are ready to jump in and test, add code, or help with documentation, follow the instructions on our [Start contributing] documentation for guidance on how to setup StreamDuplicity for development.

 ## Changelog
 [1] initial commit